Japanese Knotweed Treatment and Control in South Wales by Professionals – South Wales Knotweed Removals

-We are a fully qualified Japanese Knotweed Certificated Surveyor (JKCS), family run business.
+We are a fully qualified Japanese Knotweed Certificated Surveyor (JKCS), a family-run business.
 We specialise in managing Japanese Knotweed, other invasive plant species and ‘general nuisance weeds’ which are found in the United Kingdom for residential premises and land development sites.

 We also provide tree services, such as pollarding, crowning, pruning, felling, through our NPTC chainsaw operators, all of whom possess a vast amount of practical experience in the forestry industry.